dakrone/cheshire/README.md

 See the `default-factory-options` map in [factory.clj](/src/cheshire/factory.clj) for a full list of configurable options.
-Smile factories can also be created, and factories work exactly the same with custom encoding.
+Smile and CBOR factories can also be created, and factories work exactly the same with custom encoding.

 ## Future Ideas/TODOs